Ra1phM/MeArmWebControl/README.md

 The Power and Ground pins from all motors can go onto a breadboard and then to the 5V pin and a Ground pin of the Raspberry.
 (To be validated) Alternatively, you can use a secondary power source to only power up the motors.
 Just make sure it's 5-6V at 2A.

 ### 1.2.
 Software

+**Note:** You can connect to your Hypriot powered Raspberry Pi using `pi` user instead of `root`.
+**Requirement:** You will need your Pi to have an Internet connection to be able to pull the repository and images for docker.

+[Hypriot OS][Hypriot] comes already with `git` installed, so just clone this repository in your home folder:

 - requires Docker
 - Install Servos